wp-plugins/wp-easy-gallery/readme.txt

 - Multiple image uploads to quickly populate your galleries
 - Improved admin panel for easier gallery and image navigation
+- Ability to show or hide social sharing buttons
+- Ability to show or hide gallery overlay
 - Galleries use 1st image in gallery for thumbnail by default
 - Set global thumbnail dimensions for all galleries - can be overwritten for each gallery
 - Pop-up preview for each image - see how each gallery image will look in the pop-up window on your site